 Performances of The Foreigner are October 6th through 29th, Fridays and Saturdays (Oct 6, 7, 20, 21, 27 & 28) at 8pm, Thursdays (Oct 19 & 26) at 7:30pm, and Sundays (Oct 22 & 29) at 2:30pm.
 There are no performances the weekend of Oct 13-15 due to Oktoberfest.

 Tickets are $18.
 There is a $2 senior discount for Fri/Sat/Sun performances.
 Tickets for students and youth 18 & under are $10.
 On Thursday night all adults are $14 and youth/students are $10.
-Tickets are now on sale online at hickorytheatretix.org or at the Theatre box office, in person or by phone at 828-328-2283.
+Tickets are now on sale online at hickorytheatre.org or through the Theatre box office, in person or by phone at 828-328-2283.
 Box office hours are 12-5 Wed-Sat from September 27th through October 28th.

 The Hickory Community Theatre is a Funded Affiliate of the United Arts Council of Catawba County.
 The 2017-2018 Season is sponsored by Paramount Automotive and A Cleaner World.
 The Foreigner is produced by Alex Lee, Inc.